aminedemagh/analyze-prosper-loan-data/readme.md

 - __prosper_exploration_slides.slides.html__ : the slides that were created from `prosper_exploration_slides.ipynb` using jupyter nbconvert.
 They can be viewed using any browser.
 - __output_toggle.tpl__ : the template that was used to create the slides.

+## Installation

+To to run the notebook, you will need `jupyter`, `python`, `pandas`, `matplotlib`, and `seaborn` installed.
+You will also need `nbconvert` to convert your .ipynb file to slides.

+You can download all these libraries and tools individually or with [Anaconda](https://www.anaconda.com/), a python distribution with a focus on data science.
+If you’re interested in Anaconda you can follow their [installation guide](https://www.anaconda.com/distribution/).

+If you want to convert `prosper_exploration_slides.ipynb` to slides, you need to run the command below in your terminal :

+`jupyter nbconvert prosper_exploration_slides.ipynb --to slides --post serve --template output_toggle`

+This command will also start a server and load the slides in your default browser.
+However, you can use it only with a version of `nbconvert` that is earlier than 6.
+After 6, `nbconvert` stopped using .tpl files for templates and started using directories.

+If you downloaded Anaconda recently, you're likely to have a version of `nbconvert` that is older than 6.
+Use the command below to download an earlier version :

+`pip install 'nbconvert < 6.0'`

+After converting your notebook to slides, you should upgrade `nbconvert` to the latest version to use all its functionalities (converting to .pdf, .html, ...)

+`pip install --upgrade nbconvert`

 ## Dataset

 The dataset that I chose was Prosper's loan dataset.
 It contains information about 113937 loans and 81 variables.
 It includes two periods of the company: a pre-2009 period before the enactment of the laws for online lending and a post-2009 period where Prosper changed its business model to comply with the new laws.